pv264/Interview/k8/set2.md

 In Kubernetes, service discovery is handled by **CoreDNS**.
 Whenever a **Service** is created, Kubernetes automatically assigns it a DNS name.
 Applications communicate using this Service name instead of Pod IP addresses because Pod IPs are temporary and can change when Pods are recreated.

 When a Pod makes a request to another service, such as `http://user-service`, the request first goes to **CoreDNS**.
 CoreDNS looks up the Service information from the Kubernetes API and returns the Service's **ClusterIP**.
 The application then sends the request to that ClusterIP, and the Kubernetes Service forwards the request to one of the healthy backend Pods using **kube-proxy**.
 This allows applications to communicate reliably even when Pods are restarted, replaced, or scaled.

+## What are taints and tolerations?

+Taints and tolerations are used to control which Pods can be scheduled onto specific worker nodes.

+* **Taint:** Applied to a node and tells the Kubernetes Scheduler not to place Pods on that node unless they explicitly tolerate the taint.
+* **Toleration:** Added to a Pod and allows it to be scheduled onto nodes with the matching taint.

+## Production Use Case: Dedicated GPU Nodes

+A very common production use case for taints and tolerations is GPU nodes.
+GPU instances are significantly more expensive than CPU instances, so we don't want regular application Pods using them.

+In one of my projects, we had Spring Boot APIs running on CPU nodes and vLLM inference servers running on NVIDIA GPU instances.
+Here is how we configured it:

+* **Tainting the Node:** We labeled the GPU nodes, for example `accelerator=nvidia`, and applied a taint such as `gpu=true:NoSchedule`.
+This prevented normal application Pods from being scheduled on GPU nodes.
+* **Tolerating the Taint:** In the vLLM Deployment, we added a matching toleration along with a node selector targeting the GPU label.

+The node selector directed the vLLM Pods to GPU nodes, while the toleration allowed them to bypass the taint.
+This ensured that only AI inference workloads consumed GPU resources, reducing infrastructure costs and keeping the GPU nodes available for workloads that actually required them.